MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 If the debugger hits an exception, it stops on the exception whether it is in user or non-user code. **User-unhandled** options in the **Exception Settings** dialog box are ignored.

 ###  <a name="BKMK_CPP_Customize_stepping_behavior"></a> Customize C## stepping behavior

- For C++ projects, you can specify functions to step over by listing them as non-user code in *\*.natstepfilter* files.
+ In C++ projects, you can specify functions to step over by listing them as non-user code in *\*.natstepfilter* files.

--   To specify non-user code for all users of the Visual Studio machine, add the *.natstepfilter* file to the *%VsInstallDirectory%\Common7\Packages\Debugger\Visualizers* folder.
+- To specify non-user code for all local Visual Studio users, add the *.natstepfilter* file to the *%VsInstallDirectory%\Common7\Packages\Debugger\Visualizers* folder.
 - To specify non-user code for an individual user, add the *.natstepfilter* file to the *%USERPROFILE%\My Documents\Visual Studio 2017\Visualizers* folder.

 A *.natstepfilter* file is an XML file with this syntax: